chaoss/community/GSoC-interest.md

 # Google Summer of Code 2019 Interested Candidates

-> Note, CHAOSS has not yet been accepted by Google Summer of Code.
-Google announces organizations on February 26, 2019.

 Hi potential GSoC students,

 A few details regarding the application process specific to the CHAOSS project: